What you need to know

 - A new rubbish bin (80, 120 or 240 litres).
 A 120L bin will be provided as standard.
 Smaller bins (80L) or larger bins (240L) can be requested here.

-Recycling and food waste collections will be covered by your rates.
+Recycling and food scraps collections will be covered by your rates.
 When you get your new rubbish bin you will continue to pay for rubbish as you throw it away, just as you currently do with the orange bag system.

 If your property is within the rural boundary area, you will receive a refuse bin only.
 You will also have the option to continue using bags.